Balwantrai Mehta

-Balwantrai Mehta (19 February 1900 – 19 September 1965) was an Indian politician who served as the second Chief Minister of Gujarat state, India.
-He participated in Indian independence movement and later held various public offices.
+Balwantrai Gopalji Mehta (19 February 1900 – 19 September 1965) was an Indian politician who served as the second Chief Minister of Gujarat, India.
+He participated in the Indian independence movement.
+After the independence of India, he was elected to the Lok Sabha, the lower house of the Parliament of India from Gohilwad, Gujarat as a member of the Indian National Congress.

 He is considered as the 'Architect of Panchayati Raj ' due to his contributions towards democratic decentralisation.

 Early life

 Balwantrai Gopalji Mehta was born on 19 February 1900 in Bhavnagar State in a middle-class family.
-He studied up to B.A classes but refused to take the degree from the foreign government.
+He studied up to B.A class, but refused to take the degree from the foreign government.